ros2/ros2_documentation/source/Tutorials/Advanced/Improved-Dynamic-Discovery.rst

 Examples
 --------

-For example, the following commands will limit the ROS 2 communication only with local host and specific peers:
+For example, the following commands will limit the ROS 2 communication only with localhost and specific peers:

 .. tabs::